DDtMM/DDtMM.SIMPLY/README.md

               | FUNCTION S* any* ')' | DASHMATCH | '(' S* any* ')'
               | '(' S* any* ')' ) S*;");
 `````

+Visualizer
+-
+The Visualizer is a simple program that allows you to view your productions and test the compiler on some code.

+There are some sample grammars in the Examples folder within the Visualizer project.